Off Grid Living: Costs, Considerations and Preparation

 Recurring Costs of Off-Grid Living

-Even once everything is set up and running, there are still many costs that come with off-grid living.
+Even once everything is set up and running, many costs come with off-grid living.
 Some of the recurring expenses you may need to pay include:

-In general, these costs are cheaper or comparable to what you’d be paying if you were grid-tied.
+These costs are generally cheaper or comparable to what you’d be paying if you were grid-tied.
 However, they can often take people by surprise.

 For example, you might be surprised at how much more gas you use for your vehicle now that you live somewhere remote and regularly need to haul supplies.
 This is why it is essential to have a source of income while living off-grid.